 I never believed in fairies, until I met the Prince of the Fey at mini golf.

-I had never believed fairies were real.
+I never believed fairies were real.
 Not even when I was young.

-But that didn’t stop me from meeting the Prince of the Fay at the local miniature golf course last summer.
+But that didn’t stop me from meeting the Prince of the Fay at the local miniature golf course this summer.

 “I’m not the Prince.
 I’m a prince.”